-This content comes from the Marijuana Talk Kit from the Partnership for Drug-Free Kids.
+This content comes from the Marijuana Talk Kit (PDF) from the Partnership for Drug-Free Kids.

 Talking to teenagers is difficult to begin with.
 Talking to them about drugs and alcohol is even harder.
 As a parent, you are often met with resistance.
 The good news is there are ways to engage your teen that promote open and positive communication.
 Here are some effective tools to set the stage for a conversation about substances:

 Keep an open mind.
 If you want to have a productive conversation with your teen, one thing to keep in mind is that when a child feels judged or condemned, she is less likely to be receptive to your message.
 We suggest that, in order to achieve the best outcome for you and your teen, try to preserve a position of objectivity and openness.
 We understand that this is challenging and may take practice.